wasilahmed2/RbTech2/ReadMe.txt

 Also if we click on the card we can see the price and a button to add to cart.

 //LoginPage :
-It is a simple login page designed for customers to login but it isn't functional as no javascript is done in assesment 1.
+It is a simple login page designed for customers to login.
+You can login using credentials username : admin , password : admin
+And then click on login and it will take you to the homepage.

 Languages used :
 -HTML